-Each option was considered based on an extensive number of consultations with stakeholders, and review of studies and reports.
-Lands of Joint Base Elmendorf-Richardson (JBER), Fire Island, the Chugiak-Eagle River area, and Point MacKenzie were investigated and analyzed to determine whether these land options could become available by 2040.
+Each option was considered bsed on an extensive number of consultations with stakeholders, and review of studies and reports.
+Military land at Joint Base Elmendorf-Richardson, Fire Island, the Chugiak-Eagle River area, and Point MacKenzie were investigated and analyzed to determine whether these and options could become available by 2040.

-JBER actively uses most of its lands for operations and training and is not expected to change in the foreseeable future.
+JBER actively uses most of its lands for operations

+and training and is not expected to change in the foreseeable future.
 Construction of a causeway to Fire Island is unlikely because of a host of factors.
 Chugiak-Eagle River reserve lands of Eklutuna, Inc., could potentially be developed during the plan horizon but each reserve area requires significant expansion of urban road networks and utility infrastructure.
-The Chugiak-Eagle River Comprehensive Plan and the Anchorage 2040 LUP reflect the likely timing and extent of development.
-Only Powder Reserve and at most Eklutuna 770 Tract will be developed at urban residential densities by 2040.
+The Chugiak-Eagle River Comprehensive Plan and the Anchorage 2040 LUP reflect the likely timing of development in that only Powder Reserve and at most Eklutuna 770 Tract will be developed at urban residential densities by 2040.

-The State of Alaska has stopped planning studies and eliminated funding for construction of the Knik Arm Crossing project.
-Notwithstanding these near term actions the 2040 LUP assumes that a Knik Arm Crossing to Point MacKenzie could potentially be constructed during the latter part of the planning time horizon.
-However, land analyses indicate that it would yield only a modest reduction in land demand in the Anchorage Bowl, while leaving greater effects on Chugiak-Eagle River and eastern Mat-Su Borough including Wasilla and Palmer.
+The LUP assumes that the Knik Arm Crossing to Point MacKenzie will potentially be constructed during the latter half of the planning time horizon.
+However, land analyses indicate that it would yeild only a modest reduction in land demand in the Anchorage Bowl, while leaving greater effects on Chugiak-Eagle River and eastern MSB including Wasilla and Palmer areas.